Bin-Chen-Lab/ViralCellDetector/README.md

   - Number of mapped reads
   - Covered genomic regions

-These results can be loaded into IGV or other genome browsers for visualization.
+The viral mapping file can be loaded into IGV or other genome browsers for visualization.

 ---